anoff/blog/_posts/2019-01-31-book-google-schmidt.md

 This definition resonates so well with me because after reading it I realized that all the people I look up to within my personal network are not willing to accept the status quo and keep asking _Why do we need to do it this way?_.
 I fought many battles myself, often I was close to giving up but in the end being persistent in your will to change something you will most likely succeed.
 Too often things are done in ways that are based on assumptions that are no longer valid or might not be applicable for you.
 Keep in mind to **stay constructive** when going up against established rules though - try to understand their reasoning and explain why you think it may not apply to your cause.
 Playing naive also helps 😉

-The main points that the book makes about hiring such smart creatives is to:
+The main points that the book makes about hiring such smart creatives are:

 1. Hire people that are life long learners
     - People you do not have to train for the new upcoming technology but those that want to bring it in and learn it out of curiosity